soha131/Reward-Redemption/README.md

 4. Font Setup

-   Using google_fonts package requires an internet connection.
+   Using the Google Fonts package requires an internet connection.

     Poppins-Regular.ttf